unjs/listhen/README.md

 ## Features

-- Built-in CLI To run your applications with watch mode and typescript support (with [unjs/jiti](https://github.com/unjs/jiti))
+- Built-in CLI To run your applications with watch mode and typescript support (with [unjs/jiti](https://github.com/unjs/jiti)) and serve static files
 - Promisified interface for listening and closing server
 - Work with express/connect or plain http handle function
 - Support HTTP and HTTPS